The Heritage Bee Company Special Events

 Many say beekeeping is an art, and a solitary pursuit.
 While this is indeed true, we also believe it’s important to stay connected, share knowledge and support one another.
 Plus, perhaps learn a thing or two.
 Here are some events we are attending, hosting, or may be of interest to you.
-Come join us and meet other like-minded beeks!
+Come join us.

 Join a group of natural beekeepers based in Dufferin County.
 We meet the first Sunday of every month from 1:00 pm to 3:00 pm.
 Visit www.beenaturacaretakers.com or Facebook for more information.
 All are welcome–from new beekeepers to hobbyists to veteran beeks.
 First meeting is complimentary.